ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Clients rely on the Oblivious Relay Resource to forward Encapsulated Requests and Responses.
-However, the relay can only refuse to forward messages; it cannot inspect or modify the contents of Encapsulated Requests or responses.
+However, the relay can only refuse to forward messages; it cannot inspect or modify the contents of Encapsulated Requests or Responses.

 ## Relay Responsibilities